top of page

 What special events happen during the week?

-Monday evening’s dance will have a Country Western theme.
-We will host The Blue Ridge Olympics on Tuesday.
-Several unique breakout sessions will be offered on Monday and Wednesday afternoons.
+Monday evening’s dance will have a Hawaiian Luau theme.
+The Blue Ridge Olympics will continue with Luau themes events on Tuesday.
+Several unique breakout sessions will be offered on Monday and Thursday afternoons.
 Our ceilidh will be held Wednesday evening.
 Friday is Shades of Blue day and everyone is encouraged to wear a BRSDS t-shirt or something blue for our group photo taken immediately after class before lunch.
 Friday will be our Annual General Meeting after lunch followed by the ball walk through.
-Each evening after dancing concludes you are invited to the afters parties in the common room of Thunder Hill.
+Each evening after dancing concludes you are invited to the afters parties in the common room.

 What fundraising opportunities exist for BRSDS?